 Bill Honig is a founder of CORE, former State Superintendent of Public Instruction of California, former chair and vice-chair of the California Instructional Quality Commission, and author of Teaching Our Children to Read: The Role of Skills in a Comprehensive Reading Program.
 He currently blogs on his website Building Better Schools.

-Linda Diamond is a founder and president of CORE; a national speaker on literacy, leadership, assessment, and English-language learners; a former school principal and director of instruction; author of the middle-school supplemental vocabulary intervention program Word Intelligence; co-author of Assessing Reading: Multiple Measures and the Vocabulary Handbook; and author of numerous professional articles.
+Linda Diamond is a founder of CORE; a national speaker on literacy, leadership, assessment, and English-language learners; a former school principal and director of instruction; author of the middle-school supplemental vocabulary intervention program Word Intelligence; co-author of Assessing Reading: Multiple Measures and the Vocabulary Handbook; and author of numerous professional articles.

 CORE (Consortium on Reaching Excellence in Education) is a trusted implementation and professional learning organization that works collaboratively with school districts, state agencies, and individual Pre-K–12 school sites to provide effective, research-based literacy and math support to improve the achievement of all students.

 Roxanne F. Hudson, Professor, University of Washington, College of Education

 Holly B. Lane, Associate Professor and Director, School of Special Education, University of Florida; Coordinator of the University of Florida Literacy Initiative

 Paige C. Pullen, Chief Academic Officer, Lastinger Center for Learning, College of Education, University of Florida